Haitham bin Tariq: Sultan of Oman

 After the death of Sultan Qaboos, Haitham's first cousin, on 10 January 2020, Haitham was named by the royal family and Qaboos's will as Sultan of Oman the next day and took an oath before an emergency session of the Council of Oman in Al-Bustan.
 According to Omani state TV, Qaboos's letter was opened by the Defence Council and his identity was announced shortly thereafter.
-As sultan, he also held the positions of prime minister, supreme commander of the armed forces, minister of defence, minister of finance, minister of foreign affairs and chairman of the Central Bank of Oman until 18 August 2020 when he appointed Badr bin Hamad Al Busaidi as foreign minister, Sultan bin Salem bin Saeed al-Habsi as minister of finance, and Taimur bin Asa'ad Al Said as chairman of the Central Bank of Oman.
+As Sultan, he also held the positions of Prime Minister, Supreme Commander of the Armed Forces, Minister of Defence, Minister of Finance, Minister of Foreign Affairs and Chairman of the Central Bank of Oman until 18 August 2020 when he appointed Badr bin Hamad Al Busaidi as foreign minister, Sultan bin Salem bin Saeed al-Habsi as minister of finance, and Taimur bin Asa'ad Al Said as chairman of the Central Bank of Oman.

 In his first public speech, he promised to uphold his predecessor's peace-making foreign policy and to further develop Oman's economy.
-Haitham bin Tariq is married and, unlike his predecessor, also has children, two sons and two daughters.
+Haitham is married and, unlike his predecessor, also has children, two sons and two daughters.
 Early in his reign he signed Oman to the United Nations Convention Against Torture, the International Covenant on Economic, Social and Cultural Rights and International Convention for the Protection of All Persons from Enforced Disappearance.

-In October 2020 Oman was the first Gulf state to send an ambassador back to Syria after they downgraded or shut missions in Damascus in 2012 over attacks by the government there on protests at the start of the war.
+In October 2020, Oman was the first Gulf state to send an ambassador back to Syria after they downgraded or shut missions in Damascus in 2012 over attacks by the government there on protests at the start of the war.

-On 11 January 2021, the Sultan issued a royal decree creating a Crown Prince role, stating that Oman’s crown prince will be the eldest son of the serving sultan.
+On 11 January 2021, Haitham issued a royal decree creating a Crown Prince role, stating that Oman's crown prince will be the eldest son of the serving sultan.
 This made his eldest son, Sayyid Theyazin, the country's first crown prince, and officially formalised the method of succession.
-He also changed the Basic Law of Oman to grant citizens and residents freedom of expression and opinion, removed a law that allowed the state to monitor private phone conversations, social media or postal correspondence, and granted the freedom to practice religious rites according to recognised customs provided it does not violate the public order or contradict morals.

-In April 2021 Oman introduced its value added tax, later than the United Arab Emirates, Saudi Arabia and Bahrain but before Qatar and Kuwait.

-In May and June 2021, there were many protests against the Omani government over economic concerns such as unemployment and corruption.
-Some protesters were arrested and then released.
+He also amended the Basic Statute of Oman to reaffirm citizens' and residents' freedom of expression and opinion, removed a law that allowed the state to monitor private phone conversations, social media or postal correspondence, and granted the freedom to practice religious rites according to recognised customs, provided it does not violate the public order or contradict morals.
+In April 2021, Oman introduced its value added tax (VAT), later than the United Arab Emirates, Saudi Arabia and Bahrain but before Qatar and Kuwait.
+In May and June 2021, there were multiple protests against the Omani government over economic concerns such as unemployment and corruption.
+Some protesters were arrested, but later released.